varshkolla/face-recognition/README.md

 # Face-Recognition
 ## Coursera - CNN Programming Assignment

-### Disclaimer:
-The given solutions in this project are only for reference purpose.

 ### Description of experiment
 Welcome!
 In this project, we're going to build a face recognition system.
 Many of the ideas presented here are from FaceNet.